Foundation for Individual Rights and Expression

-The Foundation for Individual Rights and Expression (FIRE), formerly known as the Foundation for Individual Rights in Education, is a non-profit civil liberties group founded in 1999 with the aim of protecting free speech rights on college campuses in the United States.
-FIRE was renamed in June 2022, with its focus broadened to speech rights in American society in general.
+The Foundation for Individual Rights and Expression (FIRE), formerly called the Foundation for Individual Rights in Education, is a 501(c)(3) non-profit civil liberties group founded in 1999 with the mission of protecting freedom of speech on college campuses in the United States.
+FIRE changed its name in June 2022, when it broadened its focus from colleges to freedom of speech throughout American society.
+The New York Times describes FIRE as an "increasingly prominent free-speech organization".